-The primary purpose of the SMD is to support Transit-Oriented Development that forwards community values, encourages land uses that foster economic development and enhances the character of the Sunshine Mile.
+The primary purpose of the SMD is to support economic development vitality along a multi-modal transportation corridor that forwards community values, embraces its historic features, enhances the character of the Sunshine Mile and its is compatible with surrounding existing uses.
 The SMD demonstrates compliance with Plan Tucson and applicable Area and Neighborhood Plans by

-- Encouraging sustainable infill development that supports the creation of urban pedestrian- and transit-oriented neighborhoods. - Supporting a more diverse mix of uses along the corridor that meets the economic revitalization and community character goals for the Sunshine Mile. - Recognizing there are four Subdistricts along the Sunshine Mile, each with a distinct character, as described within Section IV of this UOD. - Protecting historic architectural styles and encourages retention and restoration of historic resources. - Encouraging development compatible with the existing historic resources. - Encouraging creative infill development by establishing urban development standards and flexibility. - Promoting compatibility with existing properties through the use of transitional design standards. - Offering development incentives by permitting modifications to development requirements. - Encouraging design based on industry best practices. - Creating a streamlined development review process.
+- Encouraging sustainable infill development that supports the creation of vibrant urban pedestrian-, bicycle- and transit-oriented neighborhoods. - Supporting a more diverse mix of uses along the corridor that meets the encourages economic revitalization and community character goals for the Sunshine Milesynergistic with surrounding neighborhoods. - Enhancing the sense of place exhibited by the Sunshine Mile. - Recognizing there are four Subdistricts along the Sunshine Mile, each with a distinct character, as described within Section IV of this UOD. - Protecting historic architectural styles and that encourages retention and restoration of historic resources. - Encouraging development compatible with the existing historic resources and neighborhoods. - Encouraging creative infill development by establishing urban development standards and with flexibility to meet the unique physical constraints of properties along the Sunshine Mile. - Promoting compatibility with existing properties through the use of transitional creative design practices standards that are sensitive to the desert environment. - Offering development incentives by permitting modifications to development requirements and offering flexible design solutions - - Encouraging design based on industry best practices. - Promoting infill development that builds on existing and future transportation modes that are emerging in a community committed to reducing its carbon footprint. - Creating a streamlined development review process that encourages neighborhood participation.

-The Broadway: Euclid to Country Club Improvement Project ("Broadway Improvement Project") will have significant impacts on properties along and near the Broadway corridor, especially on the north side of Broadway Boulevard where the alignment has resulted in full or partial acquisitions to accommodate the planned improvements.
+The Broadway: Euclid to Country Club Improvement Project ("Broadway Project") will have significant impacts on properties along and near the Broadway corridor, especially on the north side of Broadway Boulevard where the alignment has resulted in full or partial acquisitions to accommodate the planned improvements.
 These acquisitions have reduced the depth and size of many parcels, thereby creating properties that do not conform to current zoning regulations, particularly setback and parking requirements.
 This makes redevelopment along the Sunshine Mile more challenging, and addressing these challenges is a primary goal of the SMD.